 An insightful and inspiring sister interview that reminds us all that God’s spirit is one of dignity as we do our work in the world.

-You can listen to our episode with Katelyn here.
+You can listen to our episode with Katelyn on iTunes here.

 Christianity Today magazine